cashubtc/nuts/XX.md

 # Exiting and fees, and the capacity of the channel

+There is an ASCII art diagram below, showing all the fees and the two-stage exit process.

 When the channel is closing, there are two stages, and there are fees to be paid in each of those two stages.
 First, the _funding token_ token is swapped to create the _deterministic outputs_